Cosisety/Roblox-Rewind/PrivacyPolicy.md

 ## What Data We Access

-When you use Roblox Rewind, the extension reads:
+When you use Roblox Rewind, the extension can access:
 - Your Roblox username and user ID
-- Your Roblox transaction history (purchases, Robux spending, Premium/BC stipends)
+- Your Roblox transaction history (for example purchases, Robux spending, Premium/BC stipends, sales, payouts, and trades)
-- Your Roblox avatar (for share images)
+- Your Roblox avatar thumbnail (for display and share image generation)

+If you choose **Generate Game Code**, the extension also creates a limited summary payload from your analyzed results.

-This data is accessed directly from Roblox.com using your existing logged-in browser session.
-All analysis happens locally on your device.
+This data is accessed directly from Roblox using your existing logged-in browser session.
+Core analysis happens locally on your device.

 ## APIs Used

 ### Roblox APIs (Official)
-- `users.roblox.com/v1/users/authenticated` - Gets your username and user ID
+- `users.roblox.com/v1/users/authenticated` - Gets your authenticated Roblox user
-- `economy.roblox.com/v2/users/{userId}/transactions` - Fetches your transaction history
+- `economy.roblox.com/v2/users/{userId}/transactions` - Fetches transaction history
-- `thumbnails.roblox.com/v1/users/avatar-headshot` - Gets your avatar for the share image
+- `thumbnails.roblox.com/v1/users/avatar-headshot` - Gets avatar thumbnails
+- `www.roblox.com/headshot-thumbnail/image` - Fallback avatar thumbnail URL

 ### External APIs
-- `api.frankfurter.app/latest?from=USD` - Free exchange rate API for localized comparisons (cached 24 hours)
+- `api.frankfurter.app/latest?from=USD` - Exchange rates for localized comparisons (cached for 24 hours)
-- Cloudflare Worker `/events` endpoint - Receives **anonymous usage statistics** if enabled
+- Cloudflare Worker `/events` endpoint - Receives optional anonymous usage events
-- Cloudflare Worker `/rewind` endpoint - Used only when you choose **Generate Game Code** for Roblox game integration
+- Cloudflare Worker `/rewind` endpoint - Receives optional game-code summary payloads

 ## How Your Data Is Used

-Your data is used solely to:
+Roblox data is used to:
-- Calculate your total spending
+- Calculate spending totals
-- Generate spending breakdowns and charts
+- Generate charts, breakdowns, and insights
 - Create shareable summary images

-Anonymous usage statistics (if enabled) are used only to improve reliability and performance.
+Optional anonymous usage events are used to improve reliability and performance.

-If you choose **Generate Game Code**, a limited Rewind summary is uploaded so it can be loaded inside the Roblox game by code.
+If you choose **Generate Game Code**, a limited summary is uploaded so it can be loaded in the Roblox game by code.

-## Where Your Data Is Stored
+## Where Data Is Stored

-**Your Roblox data stays on your device.**
+### Local storage on your device

-- Transaction data is cached locally in your browser (default 1 hour, configurable)
+- `robloxRewindCache`: Cached Roblox transaction dataset and fetch metadata
+- `cacheDurationPreference`: Your selected cache duration
+- `rewindSettings`: Language and accessibility preferences
+- `telemetryOptOut`: Your anonymous usage-data preference
+- `localStorage` key `robloxRewindExchangeRates`: Cached exchange-rate data

+### Cloud storage (only for optional features)
-- Anonymous telemetry events (if enabled) are stored in Cloudflare D1
+- Anonymous usage events (if enabled) are stored in Cloudflare D1 via the telemetry Worker
-- Game code payloads are stored temporarily in Cloudflare D1 only when you generate a game code
+- Game-code payloads (if you generate a code) are stored in Cloudflare D1 via the game-bridge Worker
-- The UI shows your current cache duration so you can verify the setting

-Telemetry events do **not** include your username, user ID, transaction history, or cookies.
+Telemetry events do **not** include your Roblox username, user ID, raw transaction history, cookies, or session tokens.

-Game code payloads are short-lived and contain summary fields only (for example totals and top category/item), not your full transaction history.

 ## Anonymous Usage Data (Optional)

-If enabled, the extension sends minimal, anonymous events such as:
+If enabled, the extension may send minimal anonymous events such as:
-- Whether a data load started or completed
-- Whether authentication failed
+- Load started/completed
+- Authentication failure
-- Aggregate fetch timing and rate-limit counts
+- Fetch duration and rate-limit counts
-- Whether a share image was saved
+- Share image saved
-- Whether a data export was performed
+- Data export triggered

-These events include only:
+These events may include:
 - Extension version
-- UI language (locale)
+- UI locale/language
+- Aggregate diagnostic fields (for example total transaction count, cache hit flag, timing, retry/rate-limit counters, and share theme)

 You can opt out at any time:
 **Advanced Features -> Data Privacy -> Anonymous Usage Data** (toggle off).

 ## Game Code Sharing (Optional)

-If you click **Generate Game Code**, Roblox Rewind sends a small summary payload to a Cloudflare Worker so the Roblox game can load your snapshot.
+If you click **Generate Game Code**, Roblox Rewind sends a limited summary payload to the game-bridge Worker.

 This payload can include:
 - Total USD estimate
-- Total Robux spent / purchased
+- Total Robux spent and purchased
 - Transaction count and membership months
 - Top category and top purchase summary

-Protection and retention:
+It does **not** include full transaction history.

+Retention behavior:
-- Codes are random and one-time use
+- Codes are random
-- Codes expire after 24 hours
+- Codes are configured to expire after about 24 hours
-- Successful retrieval deletes the code payload
+- Payloads are intended to be removed after successful retrieval

-## What We Don't Collect
+## What We Do Not Collect

 - Passwords or login credentials
-- Payment methods or credit card information
+- Payment card or banking details
 - Personal communications
-- Browsing history outside of Roblox transaction data
+- Browsing history outside extension functionality
 - Roblox cookies or session tokens

 ## Third-Party Sharing

-**We do not sell, trade, or transfer your data to anyone.**
+We do not sell user data.

-Anonymous usage events (if enabled) and optional game-code payloads are processed by Cloudflare Workers and stored in Cloudflare D1.
+Optional telemetry and optional game-code payloads are processed by Cloudflare Workers and stored in Cloudflare D1 only for extension functionality described above.

 ## Data Deletion

-To delete all cached data:
+To clear cached Roblox data in the extension:
 1. Open the extension
-2. Click "Advanced Features"
+2. Click **Advanced Features**
-3. Click "Clear Cache"
+3. Click **Clear Cache**

+To stop sending new optional anonymous usage events:
+1. Open the extension
+2. Click **What about my data?**
+3. Turn off **Anonymous Usage Data**

+This clears Rewind cache data used for analysis and exchange-rate cache data.
+Preference settings (for example language/accessibility and telemetry opt-out) are retained unless you uninstall the extension.

-Uninstalling the extension removes all locally stored data.
-If you opt out of anonymous usage data, no new usage events are sent.
+Uninstalling the extension removes extension-local stored data.
-Previously generated game codes automatically expire within 24 hours and are deleted after successful use.

 ## Contact

-If you have questions about this privacy policy, you can reach me at:
+If you have questions about this policy:
 - Ko-fi: https://ko-fi.com/cosisety
-- Email: ProfessionalCosisety
+- Email: ProfessionalCosisety@gmail.com

 ## Changes

-If this policy changes, the updated version will be posted here with a new date.
+If this policy changes, an updated version will be posted with a new "Last updated" date.